27manavgandhi/mergesense/README.md

 - Act as a linter
 - Support inline comments
 - Provide configuration UI
-- Persist data to databases
+- Persist data to databases (Day 8)
 - Support multiple repos per installation (yet)
+- Predict future costs (use current averages)

 Simplicity and correctness matter more than features.